 So I’ve read a lot, and will summarize the biggest issues & most common complaints and misunderstandings that I believe will help the most here.
 Thank you for your consideration.
 It will save BOTH of us a lot of time, grief and money!

-2) The Ehlers-Danlos Syndromes (and HSDs) are as individual as fingerprints, and no two patients will present alike, even within the same family and type.
+2) The Ehlers-Danlos Syndromes (and now also the HSDs) are as individual as fingerprints, and no two patients will present alike, even within the same family and type.
 Not all will be equally bendy, or even visibly so.
 Nor will have the same pain levels, or tolerance, nor reactions.
 (See following points for more on these issues.)
 Why?
 Who knows.
 I’m guessing it’s because some may have double alleles, vs single alleles, and epigenetics and several common comorbidities likely lend a role in this variation also, especially Sensory Processing Disorder which can swing hypo or hyper.
 It really presents on more of a spectrum much like autism.
 And, no kidding, Autism Spectrum Disorders are also very commonly comorbid.

 3) We have paradoxic medication reactions – expect ANYTHING!
 And I truly mean anything.
 Not only do we NOT get much pain relief from the “caines” (Novocaine, Lidocaine, etc.) and often need way more than the average patient because we process them out too quickly due to our baseline hyperadrenergia and various CYP450 defects, but we may react badly to any of the opioids, and some may do nothing at all for us.